Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Wi-Fi Sensing under Near-Field Domination

 where indices $n$ and $m$ are omitted for brevity.
 Considering that both the channel gain $\alpha$ and phase depend on the propagation distance, we denote the distances from the subject to the UE and AP as $L^{\mathcal{U},\mathcal{S}_i}$ and $L^{\mathcal{S}_i,\mathcal{A}}$, respectively.
 The component $h_i(t)$ is modeled as:

 where wavelength $\lambda = \lightc/f_{\mathrm{c}}$, $G$ denotes a coefficient determined by the antenna gain and the subject’s reflection properties, and $\sigma \approx 4$ according to~\cite{rappaport2024wireless}.
 For the $i$-th subject located near or within the near-field region of its associated UE (approximately 0.2~\!m~\cite{hu2023musefi}), the variation in $h(t)$ is primarily determined by $h_i(t)$.
-This phenomenon, termed the \textbf{near-field domination effect}, facilitates practical multi-person HAR.
+This phenomenon, termed the \textit{near-field domination effect}, facilitates practical multi-person HAR.

-We first provide a theoretical demonstration to support the feasibility of sensing the near-field domination effect, i.e., near-field sensing.
+We begin by providing a theoretical demonstration to support the feasibility of sensing based on the near-field domination effect, i.e., near-field sensing.
 The variation in $h_i(t)$ is quantified using the power of channel variation $\mathcal{P}_i$, defined as the squared magnitude of its partial derivative w.r.t. time $t$:

 where $t$ is omitted for brevity, $v_i$, representing the velocity of the $i$-th subject's motion, is simplified as $v_i = \partial L^{\mathcal{U},\mathcal{S}_i} / \partial t \approx \partial L^{\mathcal{S}_i,\mathcal{A}} / \partial t$.
 The first and second terms in the bracket correspond to amplitude and phase variations, respectively.
 In typical 5~\!GHz Wi-Fi near-field sensing systems, phase variations induced by the subject dominate, rendering the amplitude-related term negligible.
 As an illustrative example, consider $ L^{\mathcal{U},\mathcal{S}_i} = 0.2$~\!m, $L^{\mathcal{S}_i,\mathcal{A}}= 5$~\!m, and $\lambda = 0.06$~\!m; in this case, the second term is over 400 times larger than the first, further justifying its omission.
 Thus, Eqn.~\eqref{eqn:power_var} can be simplified as: